Legendary A-K Valley broadcaster Bob Tatrn dies at 78

 He was the first voice many Alle-Kiski Valley residents heard each morning on the former New Kensington radio station, WKPA.

-Bob Tatrn, local broadcasting personality for 57 years, died Monday after sustaining a fall, his son said.
-He was 78.
+Bob Tatrn, local broadcasting personality for 57 years, died Monday after a fall, according to his son, Rob Jr. He was 78.

+For nearly a quarter-century, Tatrn ran the wake-up shift at WKPA 1150AM.
+In the early 1970s, it was the highest-rated morning block outside the Pittsburgh city limits.

-He spent 41 years alongside his broadcast partner, Joe Falsetti, who died in 2006.
+Forty-one of those 50 years were spent with his broadcast partner, Joe ‘Pippo’ Falsetti, who died in 2006.

 George Guido is a Tribune-Review contributing writer.